Loire Valley Châteaux Route

 Detailed Route Guide

 The Loire Valley is the 'Garden of France' — a description that understates both its physical beauty and its cultural weight.
 The river Loire, the longest in France, flows through a valley of flat alluvial plains, white tufa stone cliffs, and the densest concentration of Renaissance châteaux in the world.
-The 280-kilometre route from Orléans to Angers follows the river through a UNESCO World Heritage-listed landscape that shaped French civilization from the 15th to 17th centuries, when the royal court spent its summers along these banks and the aristocracy competed in the construction of ever more extravagant country houses.
+The 233-kilometre route from Orléans to Angers follows the river through a UNESCO World Heritage-listed landscape that shaped French civilization from the 15th to 17th centuries, when the royal court spent its summers along these banks and the aristocracy competed in the construction of ever more extravagant country houses.

 The châteaux vary radically in character and setting.
-Chambord, the largest, is an exercise in almost insane ambition: a hunting lodge designed for François I with 440 rooms, 365 fireplaces, and a double-helix staircase attributed (controversially) to Leonardo da Vinci, rising in the centre of a forest of 5,440 hectares.
+Chambord, the largest, is an exercise in almost insane ambition: a hunting lodge designed for François I with some 440 rooms (traditionally cited), around 280 fireplaces, and a double-helix staircase attributed (controversially) to Leonardo da Vinci, rising in the centre of a forest of 5,440 hectares.
 The building is not intimate or cosy — it is theatrical, a stage set for royal power — and its reflection in the surrounding moat at dawn or dusk, with no other structures in sight, produces one of the great architectural spectacles in France.
 Chenonceau, by contrast, is the most elegant and most visited: a Renaissance manor built over the Cher river on a bridge of five arches, extended by Catherine de Médicis into a gallery that spans the river completely.
 Its setting, with the river running beneath the château and formal gardens on both banks, is unmatched.

 The Loire Valley's wines are among France's most distinctive.
 The appellation covers a long stretch of the valley and includes dramatically different styles: Muscadet (bone-dry, mineral, from the Nantais region near the mouth of the Loire), Sancerre and Pouilly-Fumé (Sauvignon Blanc, crisp and herbaceous, from the upper Loire), Vouvray (Chenin Blanc — can be dry, off-dry, or sparkling), Bourgueil and Chinon (Loire Reds, Cabernet Franc dominant), and Crémant de Loire (high-quality sparkling wines).
 The valley's cave wineries (often carved into the tufa cliffs) are one of the Loire's most distinctive experiences.